 8. What span length can I do with composite decking?

-For perpendicular applications, the span can be up to 24 inches between joists.
+For perpendicular applications, the span should be 12 to 16 inches between joists.
 Experts recommend spans of 16 inches for a strong and solid deck.
 If you install at a 45-degree angle, a maximum of 12 inches on center will give the best result.

 9. Do I need special equipment or tools to install composite decking?